 When a person dies with or without a will, there is a legal process known as probate that facilitates the transfer of property to the person’s beneficiaries and heirs and pays any debts owed by the deceased.
-In some cases, depending on the size and worth of the deceased’s estate, full probate is not necessary, and simplified probate procedures may be used.
-If the deceased has no property to transfer, there is no need for probate.
+In some cases, depending on the size and worth of the deceased’s estate, full probate is not necessary, and the heirs can use simplified probate procedures.
+If the decedent has no property to transfer, there is no need for probate.
 The steps for filing a full probate in California can create an often lengthy process: California law requires the estate’s personal representative to finish probate within a year or sometimes 18 months.
-If a will is contested, or if other complications arise, full probate can take years.
+If someone contests the will, or if other complications arise, full probate can take years.
 There is a helpful diagram of the probate process that provides a visual overview of the steps for filing probate in California and gives an idea of the length of time involved.

 What Are The Steps for Filing Probate in California?

-After the petition is filed, the court clerk will set a hearing for the case.
-Notice of the hearing is then sent to all possible beneficiaries of the estate.
-This notice can be sent by any adult not party to the case.
+After you file the petition, the court clerk will set a hearing for the case.
+Someone will need to send Notice of the hearing to all possible beneficiaries of the estate.
+Any adult not a party to the case can send this notice.

 The personal representative must then gather all assets and file an inventory and appraisal form.
 Since the personal representative must pay out the estate’s debts, he or she must notify the creditors by sending them the Notice of Administration to Creditors form before paying those outstanding debts.

-The probate court then determines who receives the remaining property, and the representative distributes the property.
-If any real estate is sold, the personal representative must file A Report of Sale and Petition for Order Confirming Sale of Real Property with the court to confirm any sales.
+The probate court then determines who receives the remaining property, and the representative distributes the assets.
+If the representative sells any real estate, the personal representative must file A Report of Sale and Petition for Order Confirming Sale of Real Property with the court to confirm any sales.
 The personal representative must prepare and file an estate tax return if the estate earned any income, and must also prepare a final income tax return for the deceased.

-After all this is taken care of, the personal representative must file a final plan and accounting with the court to show how he handled everything as representative.
-If the court is satisfied that everything was handled correctly, the personal representative is released from his obligations.
+After this is taken care of, the personal representative must file a final plan and accounting with the court to show how he handled everything as representative.
+If the court is satisfied that the personal representative correctly carried out their duties, the court will release the personal representative from his obligations.

 Attorney’s fees in a probate proceeding can be very high and are tied to a percentage of the estate and the steps for filing probate in California are complicated.
 To determine the statutory probate attorney fees in a particular estate, use our online probate calculator.
-If the will is not contested and no other complications arise, however, a personal representative can probably go ahead with filing for probate on his or her own with a little professional help.
+If no one is contesting the will and no other complications arise, , a personal representative can probably safely file for probate on his or her own with a little professional help.

 Low-Cost Help to File Probate in California